medbar/cryfish/readme.md

   "/path/to/val_annotations.json"
 ```

-`train_annotations.json` - there's small example of how the data should look like and what keys are expected.
+`data_preparation/data_train_example.json` + `data_preparation/readme.md` - there's small example of how the data should look like and what keys are expected.

-There is also a small script for merging ckpts, our code does not save weights which are not being trained, so if you want to finetune model without unfreezing wavlm, then you'll have to merge wavlm weights into ckpt or safetensors.
+There is also a small script for merging ckpts, our code does not save weights which are not being trained, so if you will finetune model without unfreezing wavlm, then afterwards you'll have to merge wavlm weights into ckpt or safetensors,
+otherwise final ckpt will not have finetuned WavLM
 ```bash
 python -m cryfish.pl_module.utils_ckpt ckpt_1.ckpt ckpt_2.ckpt out.safetensors
 ```

+## FAQ

+### Why CryFish?

+One of the earliest checkpoints on question about audio events answered "I can hear fishes crying", so that stick as a working name for the model.